Burnley: World Wars

 Over 4000 men from Burnley were killed in the First World War, about 15 per cent of the male working-age population.

 250 volunteers, known as the Burnley Pals, made up Z Company of 11th Battalion, the East Lancashire Regiment, a battalion that as a whole became known by the far more famous name of the Accrington Pals.
 Victoria Crosses were awarded to two soldiers from the town, Hugh Colvin and Thomas Whitham, along with a third to resident (and only son of the chief constable) Alfred Victor Smith.
 In 1926 a memorial to the fallen was erected in Towneley Park, funded by Caleb Thornber, former mayor and alderman of the borough to ensure the sacrifice of the men lost was commemorated.
 The local school of art created pages of vellum with the names of the fallen inscribed.
 These were framed in a rotating carousel in Towneley Hall for visitors to see.
 There were 2000 names inscribed – less than half the number of actual casualties.

+The Burnley Justices had delegated their authority to determine which pictures could be shown in local cinemas to a panel of three justices.
+In a judicial review in 1916 this was found to be an unlawful delegation of their authority.

 During the Second World War, Burnley largely escaped the Blitz, with the only Luftwaffe bomb to known to have fallen within the town landing near the conservatory at Thompson Park on 27 October 1940.
 In early 1941 a network of five Starfish site bombing decoys were established in the rural areas near Burnley, designed to protect Accrington.
 A site was located near Crown Point in Habergham Eaves with two on Hameldon Hill, and others in Worsthorne-with-Hurstwood and near Haslingden.